Traceable Evidence Enhanced Visual Grounded Reasoning: Evaluation and Method¶

 Limitations & Future Work¶

-- Multi-turn interactive grounded reasoning remains unexplored.
+- Multi-turn interactive grounded reasoning has not yet been explored.

 Rating¶